pocl/pocl/doc/sphinx/source/conformance.rst

 ------------------------------------------------------

 This list is only related to CPU devices (cpu & cpu-minimal drivers).
-Other drivers (CUDA, TCE etc) only support 1.2 partially.
+Other drivers (CUDA, TCE etc) only support OpenCL 1.2.
 Note that 3.0 support on CPU devices requires LLVM 14 or newer.

 Supported 3.0 features: